mwaskom/lyman/doc/experiments.rst

    frames_to_toss
     An integer with the number of frames to trim from the beginning of the timeseries.

+   fieldmap_pe
+    Directions of phase encoding directions in the fieldmap images, if they exist.
+For example, ``["y", "-y"]`` means that the fieldmap images have two frames where the first has normal phase encoding on the y axis and the second has reversed phase encoding also on the y axis.

    temporal_interp
     A boolean that specifies whether slice-time correction should be performed.